 Natural Hospital Birth

 Like other births, doula support for a natural birth begins well before the first contraction.
 If your goal is a natural hospital birth, evidence suggests that a doula will drastically improve your chances.
-Studies have shown that having a doula on your birth team reduces the risk of cesarean section by 50%, the length of labor by 25%, and the request for epidural by a whopping 60%.
+Studies have shown that having a doula on your birth team reduces the risk of cesarean section by 50%, the length of labor by 25%, and the request for epidural by an astounding 60%.

 The reasons for this are many.
 During pregnancy, your doula can help you stay informed on your options, answer questions, and guide you and your partner through your choices.
 During labor, your doula will help with communication facilitation with hospital staff, comfort measures, pain management, and body positioning.
 Even when baby isn't in the optimal birthing position, your doula can use various techniques and body mechanics to encourage rotation and descent of baby into the birth canal.
 They will also help you stay focused on your specific goals.